 Anum Fatima is a second-year Ph.D. student in the Higher Education program in the Educational Leadership and Policy Studies Department at Florida State University College of Education, Health, and Human Sciences.
 Additionally, she works as a Research Assistant at the Centre for Postsecondary Success (CPS), where she assists the research term on the project “Computing Terminology and Equitable Outcomes for Graduate Students at Minority Serving Institutions (MSIs)”.
 Before pursuing her Ph.D., Anum accumulated seven years of experience in the education sector in Pakistan, including teaching, advising, and mentoring students in private schools and higher education institutions.
 Her research interests extend to the experiences of first-generation students and the analysis of content creation on digital platforms within the context of Pakistan.

 Holly Henning, Graduate Research Assistant

 Holly Henning is a Ph.D. student in the Higher Education program at Florida State University.
-She is also a Research Assistant in the Center for Postsecondary Success where she assists with research on developmental education reform and other student success initiatives.
+She is also a Research Assistant in the Center for Postsecondary Success where she assists with research on developmental education reform, alternative course placement, and other student success initiatives.
 Her additional research interests include the role of undergraduate student identities and development in academic major selection.
 Prior to pursuing her Ph.D., Holly worked as a higher education practitioner for almost a decade in academic advising and international education settings.

 Yang Li, Graduate Research Assistant